JuanRuizIng/Workshop002_Data_Engineering/README.md

 ## Overview ✨

-In this workshop we use randomly generated data on candidates stored in a CSV.
+In this workshop we use Spotify and Grammys data.
 With this data we run loading, cleaning and transformation processes to find interesting insights using the following tools:

 * Python ➜ [Download site](https://www.python.org/downloads/)
 * Jupyter Notebook ➜ [VS Code tool for using notebooks](https://youtu.be/ZYat1is07VI?si=BMHUgk7XrJQksTkt)